brandon-schabel/bnk-sync/README.md

 1. **Define your application state** (e.g., chat logs, counters, etc.) in a shared TypeScript type or a Zod schema.
 2. **Define your message types** similarly (possibly a union of multiple message variants).
 3. **Use `validateMessage`** on the server for robust sanity checks.
-4. Optionally, **validate outgoing messages** on the client by providing `validateOutgoingMessage` in the `ClientWebSocketManager` config.
+4. Optionally, **validate outgoing messages** on the client by providing `validateOutgoingMessage` in the `SyncClientManager` config.
-5. For React, **wrap everything** in a provider or use the `useClientWebSocket` hook for streamlined subscription to WebSocket events.
+5. For React, **wrap everything** in a provider or use the `useSyncClient` hook for streamlined subscription to WebSocket events.

 ---